 Parking Permit criteria and process information

-• Applications for SPSV Rank Permits are now closed for the 2023/2024 period.
+• Applications for SPSV Rank Permits are now open for the 2024/2025 period.

 Any questions: